benlavender/homelab-docs/guides/CheatSheet.md

 #### systemd-cryptenroll / systemd-cryptsetup:

 > ℹ️ **Notes:**
-> - Requires libfido2 package.
+> - Requires libfido2 and packages.
 > - FIDO2 devices must support hmac-secret.
+> - All TPM support is TPM2 at a minimum.

 > ℹ️ **Note:** Commands usually require elevation.